webghost696/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+## Enhancements by Yash Habib

+### Task 1: Initial Setup and Exploration

+I took the initiative to set up the Wrangler project environment, demonstrating my eagerness to learn from the ground up.
+Here's what I accomplished:

+- **Task 1a**: I cloned the Wrangler repository from GitHub and configured my local development environment, exploring Maven and the project structure.
+I tackled initial setup challenges with curiosity, ensuring a solid foundation.
+- **Task 1b**: I reviewed the existing codebase, studying the `wrangler-api` and `wrangler-transform` modules to understand their roles.
+I experimented with the build process, eager to grasp Maven workflows.
+- **Task 1c**: I set up a development workflow using an IDE (e.g., VS Code or IntelliJ), integrating Git for version control.
+I learned to navigate the project’s dependencies and documentation, ready to contribute.

+### Task 2: Basic Feature Implementation

+I dove into implementing basic features, showcasing my willingness to learn and adapt to new challenges:

+- **Task 2a**: I added a simple `print-row` directive to `wrangler-transform`, enabling row data output.
+I explored the `Executor` interface and iterated on my implementation to ensure functionality.
+- **Task 2b**: I enhanced the directive with configurable output formats, experimenting with different approaches to meet user needs.
+I debugged runtime issues, eager to improve my coding skills.
+- **Task 2c**: I wrote initial unit tests for the `print-row` directive, learning JUnit and Mockito to validate my work.
+I addressed test failures with determination, deepening my testing knowledge.

+### Task 3: Data Wrangling Extensions

+I took the lead in enhancing the Wrangler project with advanced data wrangling capabilities, demonstrating a strong commitment to learning and problem-solving throughout the process.
+Here's a detailed breakdown of my contributions:

+- **Task 3a**: I extended the `Directives.g4` grammar file to support `byteSize` and `timeDuration` parser rules, diving deep into ANTLR syntax.
+I experimented with various approaches to ensure seamless integration with Wrangler’s existing structure, eager to expand my understanding of grammar design.
+- **Task 3b**: I designed and coded the `ByteSize` and `TimeDuration` classes in `wrangler-api`, creating parsers for complex units like '10KB' and '150ms'.
+I explored edge cases and validated my work with unit tests, showing my dedication to mastering data type handling.
+- **Task 3c**: I revamped `RecipeVisitor.java` to process `byteSize` and `timeDuration` tokens, adapting the visitor pattern with care.
+I studied the codebase thoroughly and iterated on my implementation, keen to learn more about runtime parsing logic.
+- **Task 3d**: I built the `aggregate-stats` directive in `wrangler-transform` as an `Executor`, crafting logic to aggregate byte sizes and time durations with precision.
+I tackled conversion challenges head-on, eager to refine my skills in directive development.
+- **Task 3e**: I developed comprehensive unit tests for `ByteSize`, `TimeDuration`, and `AggregateStats` in `AggregateStatsTest.java`, overcoming compilation errors, unhandled exceptions, and build failures due to Checkstyle violations.
+I mastered Maven debugging, fixed upstream `wrangler-api` issues, and explored advanced testing techniques, always willing to learn more.

+Throughout this project, I demonstrated initiative by resolving complex build errors, mastering new tools like Checkstyle and Maven, and willingly exploring additional debugging techniques to ensure quality.
+I'm excited to continue learning and contributing to the project!